TahaInc/heartwave/docs/UseCases.md

 Extensions

 * 1-7a.
-The device is out of battery
+The device is out of battery.
   * 1-7a1.
-The user charges the device, and tries again from step 1
+The user charges the device, and tries again from step 1.
+* 7a.
+There are no more sessions stored.
+  * 7a1.
+The device screen resets, no longer displaying the log/history menu.
+  * 7a2.
+The default menu is displayed (the arrow buttons now interact with this menu).

+Related Information

+* To leave this menu (step 3 or 7), the user could enter UC7 by selecting a session.